When Is the Best Time

 Location and Tips

-We spent a couple of days in Exmouth for swimming with whale sharks, to snorkel at Ningaloo, and to explore the Cape Range National Park.
-When we figured out humpback whale interactions, not just whale watching is offered here in Exmouth now; we had to get here again two years later in September.
+We spent a couple of days in Exmouth swimming with whale sharks, snorkelling at Ningaloo, and exploring the Cape Range National Park.
+When we figured out humpback whale interactions, not just whale watching is offered here in Exmouth and Coral Bay now; we had to get here again two years later in September.
 There are very few places in the world where you can swim with these peaceful and curious whales.
-The advantage of Exmouth; it's easy to get here, humpbacks are close to the shore, and tours are more affordable than anywhere else.
+The advantage of the Ningaloo Reed; it's easy to get here, humpbacks are close to the shore, and tours are more affordable than anywhere else.

-Usually, the guided interactions with whale sharks and humpbacks as well are fully booked for days or weeks in the peak season.
+Usually, the guided interactions with whale sharks and humpbacks are fully booked for days or weeks in the peak season.
 We came here at the end of the rainy season; clouds and rain were predicted at the end of March.
 Luckily, it cleared up and became sunny.
-In September, the temps were pleasant at daytime but nights still cold.
-The whale sharks and humpback whale tours are well organized and very professional.
+In September, the temps were pleasant in the daytime, but nights were still cold.
+The whale sharks and humpback whale tours are well organised and very professional.
 They use a spotter plane to find a whale shark/humpbacks to swim with.
 First, you get an introduction about the procedure on the vessel and the interactions.
-You have to follow the code of conduct; respect the distance, don't touch them, don't make any noise.
+You have to follow the code of conduct; respect the distance, don't touch them, and don't make any noise.

 All people on board are split into two groups, eight for the whale sharks and seven for the humpbacks.
-The maximum of swimmers on a tour are 16 for the whale sharks and 14 for the humpbacks.
+The maximum number of swimmers on such a tour is 16 for the whale sharks and 14 for the humpbacks.
 After the summertime in March, April, and May, the sea temp is pleasant for snorkelling.
 During the humpback tour, you get a wetsuit borrowed which is well needed.
-On both tours, whale sharks and humpbacks, we went into the sea several times, first at the reef to get familiar with the gear and then as often as possible with the whale (we always went 5 times).
+We went into the sea several times on the whale shark and humpback tours, first at the reef to get familiar with the gear and then as often as possible with the whales (we always went five times in).

 - Whale sharks found in warm tropical oceans

-- It’s the largest fish and a filter feeder like the basking shark, the second largest fish.
+- They are the largest fish and a filter feeder like the basking shark, the second largest fish.

 - Reaching lengths of 12 meters and more.